-Getting debt help and advice from Consumer Law Barristers is only part of the process.
+Getting debt help and advice from CLB is only part of the process.
 Talking to others can make a lot of difference in coping with your financial burden.
 Whatever your situation, here are a few steps you can take to make things easier for you.

 Talking to someone in confidence can give you support on the following: